Network maximum transmission unit (MTU) for your EC2 instance - Amazon Elastic Compute Cloud

 Check the path MTU between two hosts

-Use the following command to check the path MTU between your EC2 instance and another host.
-You can use a DNS name or an IP address as the destination.
-If the destination is another EC2 instance, verify that the security group allows inbound UDP traffic.
-This example checks the path MTU between an EC2 instance and amazon.com.
+You can check the path MTU between your EC2 instance and another host.
+You can specify a DNS name or an IP address as the destination.
+If the destination is another EC2 instance, verify that its security group allows inbound UDP traffic.

-[ec2-user ~]$ tracepath amazon.com 1?: [LOCALHOST] pmtu 9001 1: ip-172-31-16-1.us-west-1.compute.internal (172.31.16.1) 0.187ms pmtu 1500 1: no reply 2: no reply 3: no reply 4: 100.64.16.241 (100.64.16.241) 0.574ms 5: 72.21.222.221 (72.21.222.221) 84.447ms asymm 21 6: 205.251.229.97 (205.251.229.97) 79.970ms asymm 19 7: 72.21.222.194 (72.21.222.194) 96.546ms asymm 16 8: 72.21.222.239 (72.21.222.239) 79.244ms asymm 15 9: 205.251.225.73 (205.251.225.73) 91.867ms asymm 16 ...
+1?: [LOCALHOST] pmtu 9001 1: ip-172-31-16-1.us-west-1.compute.internal (172.31.16.1) 0.187ms pmtu 1500 1: no reply 2: no reply 3: no reply 4: 100.64.16.241 (100.64.16.241) 0.574ms 5: 72.21.222.221 (72.21.222.221) 84.447ms asymm 21 6: 205.251.229.97 (205.251.229.97) 79.970ms asymm 19 7: 72.21.222.194 (72.21.222.194) 96.546ms asymm 16 8: 72.21.222.239 (72.21.222.239) 79.244ms asymm 15 9: 205.251.225.73 (205.251.225.73) 91.867ms asymm 16 ...
 31: no reply Too many hops: pmtu 1500 Resume: pmtu 1500

-In this example, the path MTU is 1500.
+In this example output, the path MTU is 1500.

-Check and set the MTU on your Linux instance
+Check the MTU for your instance

 To check the MTU setting on a Linux instance